 What is workplace equity?

-Workplace equity means unlocking opportunities for every employee by treating them equitably and without bias.
+Workplace equity means equitable pay and equitable treatment at every stage of employment.
 This allows employees to achieve their highest potential within an organization, regardless of their gender, race, or other factors.

 Workplace equity creates a virtuous cycle.
 When you hire, compensate, and advance people in an equitable way, you establish your organization as a fair workplace, which creates positive brand awareness and fuels subsequent recruiting and hiring.